What does the Children's Service do?

 Referrals are taken from a range of agencies involved with children and families, and from members of the public who have concerns regarding the physical, emotional and developmental needs of a child or children.

 A referral can be made by ringing the children's service and asking for the Duty Officer or by calling into the office in person between 8.30am to 5pm Monday to Thursday and 8.30am to 4.30pm on Friday.
-The Children's Service is based at Le Bas Centre - please see the contact details section on the right of this page for more information.
+The Children's Service is based at Le Bas Centre - see the contact details section on the right of this page for more information.

 If a service is required outside of these times, we provide an ‘emergency only’ duty system via the police.
 The police will contact the Duty Officer who will then ring you back.

-Please do not email the children's department with any urgent concerns about children.
+Do not email the children's department with any urgent concerns about children.
 Instead, contact us by telephone as this will ensure that any concerns can be dealt with quickly.

 Specialist teams and services